fcossio/tar-checkpoints/README.md

 Training usually happens on a server from where the checkpoints need to be recovered.
-Given that copying many files is slower than copying one single big file, this utility allows me to save all the checkpoints for a given experiment in a single tar file.
-As well as to circumvent the file-limit quota on the cluster.
+Given that copying many files is slower than copying one single big file, this utility allows me to save all the checkpoints for a given experiment in a single tar file, as well as to circumvent the file-limit quota on the cluster.
 On top of that, it will write the tar file in a non-blocking fashion so that it has minimal impact on training time.